vincentchu/websox/README.md

 ## Putting it all together

-Below is a simple sample application that uses the websox library and demonstrates most of the basic o
+Below is a simple sample application that uses the websox library and demonstrates most of the basic functions of the websocket service.
+The app is a modified echo app, echoing back whatever input it receives as an uppercase string.
+If the user sends "closeme", the server initiates a close of the session.

     object App {
       def main(args: Array[String]) {